Wedding Tips for Vendors: A Helpful Guide

 Wedding planners like our team at K Bella Events manage an extraordinary amount of details for your celebration.
 The best wedding planners will be involved in every aspect of your special day, and it is understandable that you may want to thank them for designing and flawlessly executing a stunningly beautiful event.
 Tips can range from personal gifts to monetary contributions.
-If you do want to offer a monetary gift, you may want to consider $100 up to $500, as a general rule to follow depending upon how long you’ve been working with them and on the level of service provided.
+If you do want to offer a monetary gift, you may want to consider $250 up to $1,000 as a general rule, with some opting to do 15 percent of the total package price.
+Keep in mind your planner's assistant(s) who provide help on your wedding day - any where from $50 - $150 is appropriate, with higher amounts depending upon the level of service provided.

 It truly takes a village to pull together a wedding; remembering and showing your appreciation to your wedding creative partners and vendor team, many of whom will have worked with you for months of planning, is the gracious thing to do in our view.
 That, and a glowing online review, of course!
 We hope this guide to wedding tips for vendors has been helpful!
 The K Bella Events team is here to answer any questions you may have, and to help guide you in the steps to planning a wedding.